bloom-housing/qa-scripts/listing_filter_checks/filter_to_csv_map.md

 **Note!**
 In UI filter "Under Construction" will take priority.
 So if a unit has a closed waitlist and it is under construction it will not return on a closed waitlist filter.
 For script results to match UI filter results when searching for a waitlist you must explicitly include `df['Marketing Status'] != 'Under Construction'` in the search.

-Unlike the behavior mentions above for waitlist, vacant units that are under construction will return with the vacant unit filter.
+Unlike the behavior mentioned above for waitlist, vacant units that are under construction will return with the vacant unit filter.

 ## Group 3 - Home type